mrd0x/secblog/src/pages/bypass-2fa-using-novnc/index.md

 ![Gmail-Issue](./gmail.png)

-And so I made it my mission to find a new way of bypassing 2FA which eventually lead to an interesting & unorthodox technique.
+And so I made it my mission to find a new way of bypassing 2FA which eventually lead to this interesting & unorthodox technique.

 # Introducing noVNC